Nikovash/bitoreum-builder/docs/faq.md

 ~/bitoreum-build/compressed/
 ```

-Each `.tar.gz` archive includes binaries and a checksum file.
+Each `.tar.gz` or `*.zip` archive includes binaries and a checksum file.

 ---

 ### 🔁 Q: Can I run the script multiple times?

-A: No, you have delete the `bitoreum-build` folder this is a bug that needs to be addressed for later use
+A: No, you have delete the `bitoreum-build` folder this is a bug that needs to be addressed for later use, for a simplified cleaning process we have included your very own `dishy.sh` a cleaning script that resets everything back for a clean kitchen!

 ---